 Dr. Birckmayer's work, both domestic and global, focuses on exploring and improving the connection between data and evidence and effective policy and program.
-She currently oversees efforts to assist low-and middle-income countries implement effective tobacco tax policies supported by the Bloomberg Foundation.
+She is currently on secondment to Bloomberg Philanthropies from Vital Strategies, overseeing efforts to assist low-and middle-income countries implement effective tobacco tax policies.

 Jo has supported international efforts to advocate for effective tobacco policies using data and evidence.
 Domestically, she has advised states on how to use data to improve the effectiveness of alcohol, tobacco and illicit drug prevention systems and to evaluate health programs.
 She also spent six years in West Africa implementing and evaluating child survival projects.